[:en]Iran is a special country with special rules. In Iran, peoples should wear Islamic Hijab and it doesn’t matter to nationality or religion.

 In this Article, I will show you some tips of stylish clothes that you can try in Iran.

 You may have read clothing in Iran has to be loose fitting so that it doesn’t reveal your body shape.
 This is probably why I see so many tourists wearing baggy cargo pants and bohemian slacks.
 While ‘loose’ is encouraged, it’s not observed closely and you’ll cover your curves with an over garment anyway.
 Shops in Iran are packed with skinny jeans and tights.
 And if Iranian girls aren’t worried, why should you be?

 Tip: Remember, you’re a tourist anyway.
 The worse that can happen is a simple request.
 Something I’ve never heard of happening to foreigners.
 Things are easier on you than you think, so don’t make it harder than it is.

 2. Dig up your Cardigans and Tunics

-Before coming to Iran dig through your closest to find your coolest cardigans or tunics.
+Before coming to Iran dig through your closet to find your coolest cardigans or tunics.
 I know a 3/4 tunic or cardigan is in there somewhere.
-A tunic if the perfect option for summer trips to Iran, and a cardi is great for the mild cusp of spring and fall.
+A tunic is a perfect option for summer trips to Iran, and a cardi is great for the mild cusp of spring and fall.
 Just cover over your bum and you’ll pull off any skinny jeans.

-TIP: If you don’t have a tunic, get creative with light cardigan layered over a long tank top.
-Basically anything mid-thigh will do.
-You might also find a nice dress to use, so get creative before you splash cash on new clothes for Iran.
+TIP: If you don’t have a tunic, get creative with the light cardigan layered over a long tank top.
+Basically, anything mid-thigh will do.
+You might also find a nice dress to use, so get creative before you splash the cash on new clothes for Iran.